-There was no compensation conferred during 2021 on former members of the Board of Directors who gave up their function during the year preceding the year under review or earlier.
+There was no compensation conferred during 2022 on former members of the Board of Directors who gave up their function during the year preceding the year under review or earlier, except for CHF 25 000 paid to one former member of the Board who serves as a member of the Creating Shared Value (CSV) Council.
 Similarly, there are no loans outstanding to former members of the Board of Directors.

-Compensation or loans to related parties of members of the Board of Directors In 2021, no compensation was paid to related parties of members of the Board of Directors and there were no loans outstanding to related parties.
+Compensation or loans to related parties of members of the Board of Directors In 2022, no compensation was paid to related parties of members of the Board of Directors and there were no loans outstanding to related parties.